prynkab/Minimum-Cost-For-Travelling-Between-Two-Cities/README.md

 Objectives:
   - Implement a data structure to meet given specifications
-  - Design, implement, and use djikstra's algorithm to code
+  - Design, implement, and use dijkstra's algorithm to code

 Aim: To implement djikstra's algorithm to find the minimum cost required to travel between two cities and the required path.